erikahawapi/erikahawapi/README.md

 * Excellent PT3 Student Award (2019)
 * School Librarian (2018-2019)
 * Young Engineer Challenge Award (2018)

+### Skills:
+#### Leadership Skill
+##### Collaborative Leadership:
+I believe in the power of collaboration.
+I've successfully led diverse teams to accomplish challenging objectives through effective team management and open communication, leveraging each member's strengths.

+#### Communication Skill
+##### Active Listening:
+Understanding others is fundamental to effective communication.
+I prioritize active listening to comprehend diverse perspectives, fostering an inclusive environment that values everyone's input.

+#### Problem-Solving Skill
+##### Creative Problem-Solving:
+I thrive on thinking outside the box.
+Combining creativity with analytical skills, I've successfully developed innovative solutions to problems, contributing to the overall success of various projects.

+##### Decision-Making:
+In fast-paced environments, making informed decisions is crucial.
+I am decisive and use a combination of data-driven insights and intuition to make sound judgments that lead to positive outcomes.

+## ADDITIONAL
+### Sport:

 ### Connect with me:
 <p align="left">